Date of Last Update

 Use of Security Cameras

 Grand Valley State University seeks to promote campus safety and to provide its community with a secure environment.
 Security video camera systems are a critical component to a comprehensive emergency and security plan.
 A security camera is defined as video technology that records a specific area in order to detect, deter, prevent, or investigate crime or other threats to public safety.
 The University takes seriously its responsibility to protect personal privacy when it operates security camera systems.
 No security camera will be installed on University owned or controlled property in any location for which there is a reasonable expectation of privacy.
 These areas include but are not limited to restrooms, locker rooms and occupied student residential rooms.
-This policy applies to stationary security cameras and not to portable or temporary camera applications.
+This policy applies to stationary security cameras owned or controlled by the University and not to portable or temporary camera applications.
+All other stationary cameras that are not for official University use, portable or not, are prohibited.

 This policy serves to regulate the installation and appropriate uses of security cameras, including the retention, viewing, release and destruction of recorded images, data or records produced by security camera use.